gluwa/creditcoin3/README.md

-# Creditcoin Next
+# Creditcoin3

-A next generation Creditcoin node with the Ethereum RPC support, ready for deploying smart contracts.
+A Creditcoin3 node with the Ethereum RPC support, ready for deploying smart contracts.

 ## Generation & Upstream